TNRIS/tnris.org/content/markdown/stratmap/stratmap-contracts.md

                   <h3>Project Assistance and Coordination</h3>
                   Part of the value that TNRIS brings to the administration of the StratMap/DIR Contracts is the expertise we offer by introducing you to potential project partners to expand the area of interest or to share the project cost.
 TNRIS StratMap staff provide guidance through the StratMap/DIR Contracts procurement process and in some cases can provide full project management from project initiation to data deliverables review to project close.
                   <h3>Increased Opportunity for Cost Sharing</h3>
-                  By taking the first step to <b><a href="mailto:StratMap@twdb.texas.gov">notify us</a></b> about your potential project, you may be alerted to another entity interested in purchasing a similar product or area of interest.
+                  By taking the first step to <strong><a href="mailto:StratMap@twdb.texas.gov">notify us</a></strong> about your potential project, you may be alerted to another entity interested in purchasing a similar product or area of interest.
                   <h3>Pre-screened Companies with Geospatial experience</h3>
                   Each of the selected companies were carefully evaluated for project experience and success.
 Qualifications include project experience, technology innovation, professional staff, and available resources.
                                 </div>